rcstlouis/CS3733-Lydia/resources.md

 * [How to not type your GitHub password every time](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf)
 * [Query Strings in an API file](https://swagger.io/docs/specification/describing-parameters/#query-parameters)

+## Questions to discuss
+* Where should we check that a playlist exists before adding a playlist entry for it?
+  Lambda function or DAO?

 -------------------------------
 ## A note on the AWS Project ##